Children, Young People & Families BA (Hons)

 In the final year, you will be allocated a Supervisor to support you with your dissertation and can arrange one-to-one tutorials at stages in your research to suit you.

 Outside of taught sessions, you will be expected to undertake further reading around the subjects you are studying and complete coursework assessments, reading published journal articles and preparing projects, posters or presentations for assessment.

 We have extensive electronic textbooks as part of the reading lists for modules that you can access through the Information Learning Services website from anywhere.
 Module tutors and your Academic Librarian for your programme can also direct you to relevant sources to support your learning.

 You will meet a range of tutors on the who will share their enthusiasm about particular research interests and lead you through the module content.
 They have teaching qualifications and/or Fellowship of the Higher Education Academy.
 The team has a wealth of experience and teach across undergraduate and postgraduate programmes within the School of Education.

-There is an opportunity to undertake a 15 day placement in the second semester of your second year within a setting linked to education in some way.
+There is an opportunity to undertake a 15 day placement in the first semester of your second year within a setting linked to education in some way.
 You can choose where to undertake your placement including schools, education teams within venues such as York Minster, The National Rail Museum, The Jorvik Viking Centre, Libraries and Museums. at York St John University can also help you to secure additional placements alongside your studies or during semester breaks which can contribute to your developing employability.

 There are no examinations on the Children, Young People & Families programmes.
 Your knowledge and understanding will be assessed through a range of approaches including presentations, posters, artefacts, reports, reflections, commentaries essays.
 Your assessments will build in complexity and criticality as you progress through the degree so that by the final year, you are working with increasing independence.